aster-fung/aster-fung/README.md

-# Hi there!
+Hi there!
 This is Aster ✨
 <br>

-About me:
 * I enjoy learning 🔬 cell biology & microbiology ➔🧬bioinformatics ➔ 🖥️ data science & deep learning
 * Contact me at <a href="https://github.com/aster-fung/aster-fung/issues">here</a>